-FOR
+UNESCO/UIA CHILDREN AND YOUNG PEOPLE 2019 EDITION INTERNATIONAL UNION OF ARCHITECTS

-BUILT ENVIRONMENT
+UNESCO/UIA CHARTER

-EDUCATION FOR
+Built Environment Education

-CHILDREN AND
+for Children and Young People

-YOUNG PEOPLE
+Architecture and Children Work Programme

-INTERNATIONAL UNION OF ARCHITECTS
+2019 Edition

-UIA CHARTER for Built Environment Education for Children and Young People Architecture and Children Work Programme 2019 Edition International Union of Architects co-signed by:
+International Union of Architects

 Education about the built environment takes on critical importance in today's world as a vital component of cultural, social, economic and political development.
 It has the potential to function as a pillar of capacity-building within communities, for the consolidation of harmonious co-existence, sustainable development, democracy, human rights and peace.